New Singapore Opposition Party Launched As Polls Loom - UrduPoint

 "I wholeheartedly support the principles and values of the Progress Singapore Party.
 Today's PAP is no longer the PAP of my father.
 It has lost its way," he said in another post last week.

-During a press conference last week, Tan said he may be willing to take Lee into the party formally.
+Tan has said he may be willing to take Lee into the party formally.

-Lee Hsien Yang's association with the party can boost Tan's profile as "one of the 'nice' people to have represented the PAP during its glory days," said Michael Barr, a Singapore politics specialist at Flinders University in Australia.

-"The presence of the prime minister's brother in, or at least on the fringes of an opposition party, is a reminder that Prime Minister Lee Hsien Loong is not his father... and that this family is fractured over Lee Kuan Yew's legacy," Barr told AFP.

 The Lee family row centres on allegations made by the premier's siblings that he is seeking to block the demolition of a family bungalow to capitalise on their father's legacy -- something he has denied.